All Episodes

 Your wife said another example of this administration cloud of secrecy.

-Your friend James Carville and the forehead Paul Bagala, they want more investigations.
+Your friend James Carville and the forehead, Paul Bagala, they want more investigations.

-Uh oh exalted president and man, we wish you could lead us again.
+Man, we wish you could lead us again.

-I didn't feel the need to get into the pile on I I think White House should have said something about it sooner, but I don't know what else there is to say there.
+I think the White House should have said something about it sooner, but I don't know what else there is to say there.

-But you know, both he and Hillary have flipped on this.
+But, you know, both he and Hillary have flipped on this.

-I think back in February, oh, a week ago or so, Hillary saw I didn't want to pile on uh you know, I but I mean she used that term.
+I think back in February, oh, a week ago or so, Hillary said, I didn't want to pile on.

-Clinton used that term yesterday, but he back earlier this past week, I read a quote from Clinton in which he basically well, you know, you gotta you gotta cut some some slack here.
+But back earlier this past week, I read a quote from Clinton in which he basically, well, you know, you got to cut some slack here.

 I know a lot about quail hunting.

-You got to cut him some slack.
+You've got to cut him some slack.

 But they've forgotten everything they said because the marching orders went out.

-Let's go back, ladies and gentlemen.
+Let's go back, ladies and gentlemen, Monday, September 21st, 1998.

-President Bill Clinton's deposition, grand jury deposition 110 times in four hours and thirty minutes of testimony.
+President Bill Clinton's deposition, grand jury deposition, 110 times in four hours and 30 minutes of testimony, Bill Clinton said, I don't remember.

 This is in chronological order, no repeats.